I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "I get the feeling he wants you if the fact that he keeps asking for 'the cat' means anything," Shego answered.

 Golden eyes went wide.
 "You're not going to give me back, are you?" she asked in a tearful tone.

-"Yeah, Cali, I'm out here getting my ass whipped to hand back the cat that saved my Duchess to a guy I hate," Shego replied and rolled her eyes, forgetting that Cali did not have quite the hold on sarcasm as a normal person did.
+"Yeah, Cali, I'm out here getting my ass whipped to hand back the cat that saved my Duchess to a guy I hate.
+Totally giving you back," Shego replied and rolled her eyes, forgetting Cali did not have quite the hold on sarcasm as a normal person did.

 Dashing out into the fray, they both dodged lasers and took apart whatever henchmen they ran by before ending up in the alley opposite the last one.
 They pressed themselves close to the wall for defense.
 They paused for a minute, listening as Dementor screamed at them to surrender the cat.

 "I want that mangy, good-for-nothing, flea-bag of a cat now!
 So, give me the cat if you know what's good for you!" the mad scientist bellowed.

 "Funny, I always imagined him using the word 'pussy.'
 But, I guess it's good he isn't, or I'd have died laughing by now," Shego muttered.